fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Few moments before death, the person would start to see what is usually unseen for the human eyes (God describe this as the eyes being unveiled to finally see the truth).

+    And the intoxication of death will bring the truth; that is what you were trying to avoid.
+    Quran, 50-Surah Qaf (The Letter Qaf) 19

 </details><details><summary>

 ### Angel of Death departs the soul from the body